 Anatomy of an array

 In GB32 an array is described using a variable name, a descriptor, and a piece of contiguous memory to store the array data.
 When the compiler hits on a global array declaration it will create a mapping between the variable name and an array-descriptor stored in the global data section.
 This is true for in-memory compiling and when an EXE is created.
-A local declaration introduces a mapping between a hidden local pointer variable (Long) and the name.
+A local declaration introduces a mapping between a hidden local pointer variable (32-bits pointer) and the name.
 The hidden variable stores the pointer to the dynamically allocated array descriptor.